cu-ecen-aeld/final-project-rajatchaple/docs/bbb-X11-support.md

 [X] Enable ncurses (NOTE: ncurses is a needed dependency for xterm)
 ```

-7. Save and exit the menuconfig and then do **make** from inside the buildroot directory, to perform the build.
+7. Save and exit the menuconfig and perform the build (Make sure to do ./saveconfig.sh before doing ./build.sh).
 8. Once the build is complete, copy the contents to the SD card and test the image.
 9. Once the image boots, first login and then do **startx** from the BBB terminal to start the X server.